We feed off what we are fed.

 Being emotionally intelligent is a significant contributor to both personal and corporate success.
 Daniel Goleman, the well-known Author and Psychologist who put Emotional Intelligence on the business map, found that, beyond a certain point, there is little or no correlation between IQ and high levels of professional success.

-Emotional Intelligence (EI), is in essence, the ability to understand your effect on others and manage yourself accordingly and accounts for nearly 90% of what moves people up the ladder when IQ and technical skills are roughly similar.
+Emotional Intelligence (EI) is the ability to understand your effect on others and manage yourself accordingly and accounts for nearly 90% of what moves people up the ladder when IQ and technical skills are roughly similar.

 By inspiring others, emotionally intelligent leaders can ignite discretionary effort on the part of their teams to boost productivity and spur higher levels of employee engagement.

-This workshop is designed for anyone who wants to fully understand what is meant by the term Emotional Intelligence, and for anyone who wants to learn how to fully develop their EI.
+Our emotional intelligence courses are designed for anyone who wants to fully understand what is meant by Emotional Intelligence, and for anyone who wants to learn how to be emotionally intelligent.